meredithspalmer/NatGeo-AI/2_MegaDetector.md

 ### Background

 **Camera traps** are rugged cameras, deployed in the field, which are automatically triggered by passing animals, unobtrusively collecting data on the abundance, distribution, and behavior of medium- and large-bodied vertebrates.
 Data from camera traps can be used to address ecological questions and tackled conservation conundrums.
-The improved reliability and continually decreasing cost of camera traps has resulted in their enthusiastic uptake by the ecological community - and, concommitantly, an exponential increase in the amount of camera trap footage gathered every year.
+The improved reliability and continually decreasing cost of camera traps has resulted in their enthusiastic uptake by the ecological community - and, concomitantly, an exponential increase in the amount of camera trap footage gathered every year.

 Once collected, the images need to be transformed into the kinds of data that can be used in statistical analyses (numbers).
 Each picture must be manually reviewed to classify what species it contains, and often, how many individuals there are, their characteristics (e.g., age, sex, health), and their behavior.
-Unfortunately, with average-sixed camera trap projects ([~78 cameras or larger](https://esajournals.onlinelibrary.wiley.com/doi/10.1002/fee.1448)) now amassing millions of photos annually, the rate at which we capture data now [far exceeds](https://www.cambridge.org/core/journals/environmental-conservation/article/wildlife-insights-a-platform-to-maximize-the-potential-of-camera-trap-and-other-passive-sensor-wildlife-data-for-the-planet/98295387F86A977F2ECD96CCC5705CCC) our ability to process those images.
+Unfortunately, with average-sized camera trap projects ([~78 cameras or larger](https://esajournals.onlinelibrary.wiley.com/doi/10.1002/fee.1448)) now amassing millions of photos annually, the rate at which we capture data now [far exceeds](https://www.cambridge.org/core/journals/environmental-conservation/article/wildlife-insights-a-platform-to-maximize-the-potential-of-camera-trap-and-other-passive-sensor-wildlife-data-for-the-planet/98295387F86A977F2ECD96CCC5705CCC) our ability to process those images.
 The time and labor required to annotate these images - sometimes, years pass! - can mean that survey results are less relevant to practitioners by the time analysis is complete.

 Frustratingly, a huge proportion of the time wildlife ecologists and conservation biologists invest in reviewing camera trap images is spent going through data they aren’t even interested in – that is, empty images with no wildlife or those containing non-focal species, like people or vehicles.
 The good news is, **artificial intelligence (AI)** can help accelerate this process, removing these “noise” images and allowing biologists to spend their time on images that matter!